 Do you have access to another vehicle?

 If you have a family car that you use for work have you ever thought about what you would do if you were unable to use it following an accident?
 Not having access to a car can be frustrating and it can cause disruption to your daily routine.
-Some insurers offer a guaranteed replacement vehicle which can be added to your policy.
+Some insurance providers offer a guaranteed replacement vehicle which can be added to your policy.
 This can take away the stress as you’ll be provided with a vehicle while yours is being repaired.

 Are you self-employed?